 Work Order Status Codes: Work orders may be assigned status codes.
 Typically, a status code indicates that the work order needs someone's personal attention.
-For example, your organization may have status codes like work orders that are overdue.
+For example, your organization may have status codes like

-'''

-Waiting for management approval Waiting for parts

-Waiting for customer sign-off
+Waiting for management approval Waiting for parts Waiting for customer sign-off

-'''